-- 1. At least 12 semester credit hours in one of the following fields: - a.
-Child Development - b.
-Human Services and Consumer Sciences - c.
-Foods and Nutrition - 2.
-Human Services and Consumer Sciences majors must complete at least 6 hours in each of 2 fields - 3.
-One 400 level course may be substituted for 3 semester credit hours of graduate credit in specialization block
+- 1. At least fifteen (15) semester credit hours in one of the following fields: - Child and Family Development - Foods and Nutrition - Human Services and Consumer Sciences - 2.
+Human Services and Consumer Sciences majors must complete at least six semester credit hours in two (2) HSCS specialization fields. - 3.
+One 400\ course may be substituted for three (3) semester credit hours of graduate credits in specialization block.